logo

 Certificate in Rehabilitation Counseling

-Certificates in rehabilitation counseling are usually found at the graduate level.
+Certificates in rehabilitation counseling are usually found at the graduate and post-graduate levels.
 These can be used as “bridge programs” to fulfill state licensing requirements in states that require 60 graduate credit hours for those who completed a lower-credit-hour master’s degree.
 A graduate certificate also offers an opportunity to add a specialty area of practice to your professional competencies, as certificates typically consist of a cluster of closely-related courses.
+Prospective students typically must fulfill specific prerequisites and may also need to be licensed in one or more areas of counseling to be considered for admission to such a program.

-Program lengths for rehabilitation counseling certificates vary, though 15 to 30 credit hours, or one to three years of study depending on attendance status, is common.
+The program length for rehabilitation counseling certificates varies, though 15 to 30 credit hours taken over one to three years of study is common.
 Courses you may find in such a program include:

 • Career Development